Santanu-hub25/OutriX_tasks/README.md

 - Adjust the similarity threshold in the chatbot logic to control sensitivity.
 - Extend with new intents or integrate with advanced models for richer conversations.

+## Result

+- You: Hi
+- Bot: Hello!
+How can I help you today?

+- You: What are your hours?
+- Bot: We are open from 9 AM to 5 PM, Monday to Friday.

+- You: Where are you located?
+- Bot: We are located at 123 Main Street.

+- You: Bye
+- Bot: Goodbye!
+Have a great day!

 ## Contributing